Michigan judge orders trial of ex-cop charged with murder

 Christopher Schurr is scheduled for trial March 13 in the shooting death of Patrick Lyoya last April.
-Circuit Judge Christina Elmore rejected a defense motion to throw out the case.
-Defense attorney Matthew Borgula said after the hearing that his team would appeal.
+Circuit Judge Christina Elmore rejected defense attorneys’ motion to throw out the case.

 Schurr’s lawyers argued he acted in self-defense and that Michigan law allows police officers to use deadly force to stop someone from fleeing and to make an arrest.
 Video recordings showed Schurr was straddling Lyoya’s body as the Congolese refugee lay face down beneath him.